 What Happens If My Peace Lily Receives Too Little Light?

-While peace lilies thrive in indirect light conditions, this does not mean they fare well in very low or no light at all.
-If your peace lily is not receiving adequate light, it will not flower.
+While peace lilies thrive with indirect and filtered light, this does not mean they appreciate no light at all.
+If your plant is not receiving adequate light, it will not flower.
 While the foliage of peace lilies is becoming, those beautiful white flowers are vital to the plant’s appearance and a sign of your plant’s health.

 Their sunlight requirements make placement in an east-facing window ideal.
 However, if the only window available receives direct sunlight, you can draw a sheer curtain to avoid scorching your plant.